These Easy Peasy Homemade Oven Chips are easy and quick to make, super tasty and so much better for you than shop-bought oven chips.

-My chips are made from baking potatoes with the skins left on, olive oil and a little salt and are much more healthy than their shop bought cousins…not only that, but they are way tastier (well, I think so – I often find the shop bought ones rather anaemic and bland).
-And they are so simple to make – in the time it takes to heat the oven (which you’d have to do anyway), you can chop a lot of potatoes into chip shapes and they take only a few minutes more time in the oven than frozen chips – yey!
+Not only that, but they are way tastier (well, I think so – I often find the shop bought ones rather anaemic and bland).
+And they are so simple to make… In the time it takes to heat the oven (which you’d have to do anyway), you can chop a lot of potatoes into chip shapes and they take pretty much the same amount of time in the oven than frozen chips – yay!

 Still not convinced?
-Just think of it like this…most people would consider a baked potato healthy…so my chips are basically just a baked potato chopped up into chip shapes!
-And they cook much quicker than a baked potato…and taste just as nice, if not nicer!
+Just think of it like this…most people would consider a baked potato healthy… these Easy Peasy Homemade Oven Chips are basically just a baked potato chopped up into chip shapes!
+And they cook much quicker than a baked potato…and taste even better!

-A few little tips for making great homemade oven chips…
+Tips for making really good homemade oven chips…

 - Make sure your oven is nice and hot before you start – if the oven is still coming up to temperature the chips will be less crispy.